CoMeT4MatSci/cgf/trainings/COF-5_dftb_new/README.md

 Contains stressed and relaxed structures of a unit cell of a COF-5 unit cell in 'traj_strain.traj'.

-The first structure is at 0 strain.
+The first structure is the cell-relaxed structure at 0 strain.
 The next 10 structures are isotropic strains from -1% to 1% (excluding 0%).
 The next 10 structures are shear strains (meaning positive(negative) strain along x and negative(positive) strain along y).
 From -1% to 1% (excluding 0%).
 With the following dftb settings with the matsci slater-koster files: